5265644D61736F6E/langcraft/README.md

 To use the generated datapack in Minecraft:
  1. Copy the entire output folder (`./out` by default) to the `datapacks/` directory of a Minecraft world (using a superflat void world is recommended)
- 2. Run `/function setup:setup`.
+ 2. Run `/function setup:`.
 This only has to be done the first time a Langcraft datapack is used in a world.
  3. Run `/function rust:`.
 Make sure to include the colon at the end.
  4. If the datapack is modified while the world is open, run `/reload` and then go back to step 3.